 Deborah Marson is the Executive Vice President, General Counsel and Secretary of Iron Mountain.
-In her role she is responsible for the global delivery of legal services, including commercial contracts, mergers & acquisitions, litigation, intellectual property, real estate, securities, privacy & compliance and corporate governance.
+In her role she is responsible for the global delivery of legal services, including commercial contracts, mergers & acquisitions, litigation, labor & employment, intellectual property, real estate, securities, privacy & compliance and corporate governance.
 Deborah joined Iron Mountain in November 2009 as a Vice President of Commercial Contracts for North America.

 Prior to Iron Mountain, Marson spent 27 years with The Gillette Company, where she served as Deputy General Counsel.
 Her experience working for multi-national organizations like Iron Mountain and Gillette give her a global point of view and expertise in creating and expanding worldwide practices.
 Her work, which spans North America, Asia Pacific, Latin America, and Europe often focuses on complex, multi-country strategic initiatives.
 As a trained lawyer with more than 30 years of corporate experience, Marson is able to understand the complex business implications of law and policy.

 Deborah holds a Bachelor's degree from Colby College and a Juris Doctor from Suffolk University Law School.